 Robert B. Dean

 Funeral Director and Embalmer

 Robbie is a native of Ashtabula County.
 He was born and raised in Jefferson, Ohio, where he graduated from Jefferson Area High School in 1987.
-He received his associate's degree in Business Management and Accounting from TT Technical Institute in Youngstown in 1989.
+He received his associate's degree in Business Management and Accounting from ITT Technical Institute in Youngstown in 1989.
 The summer of 1992 Robbie's father died at the age of 56.
 The impact of his father's untimely death changed his career path.
 "There is no amount of money worth giving back what was given to me during that difficult time and I am honored to serve every family that walks through our door.
 Rest assured that you and your loved one will be treated with utmost care, compassion, respect and dignity."
 So he enrolled in Cincinnati College of Mortuary Science in 1997 and graduated from CCMS in the summer of 1998.
 Robbie has worked in funeral service in Ashtabula, Trumbull, and Lake County, before being hired at the Marcy Funeral Home and Cremation Center.
 Robbie is married to Sara Berrier and they have a daughter Kimberly.
-They still reside in Jefferson.
-When Robbie is not working, he enjoys trapshooting, bowling, golfing, and spending time with his family.
+They reside in North Kingsville.
+When Robbie is not working, he enjoys trapshooting, golfing, and spending time with his family.

 Sue Marcy, married to Bob for 28 years, is the office manager and has worked in the office for over 30 years.
 She is a notary and assists families with life insurance claims, and has also been the organist for more than 35 years.
 She has two daughters, four step-children, and ten grandchildren.